gwisk/gradguide/README.md

 At the end of the day, it is a crapshoot.
 You will get in somewhere, absolutely.
 The question is just where.
-I hope with this guide in hand, you are more informed about the process and can craft the absolute strongest application you can.
+I hope with this guide in hand, you are more informed about the process and can craft the strongest application you can.
 At the top of this guide, you will find a link to a Google Drive folder that has a lot of resources as well as a Google Sheet that will help you track your app (I call it simply the